Kip Moore

-Kipling Christian Moore (born April 2, 1980) is an American country music singer and songwriter signed to MCA Nashville.
-He has released a total of four studio albums for the label: Up All Night, Wild Ones, Slowheart, and Wild World.
-Moore has charted a total of twelve entries on Billboard Hot Country Songs and Country Airplay including the number-one "Somethin' 'Bout a Truck" and four additional top-ten hits.
+Kip Christian Moore (born April 1, 1980) is an American country music singer and songwriter signed to Virgin Music Group.
+Moore previously recorded for MCA Nashville, where he released five studio albums for the label and charted a total of twelve entries on Billboard Hot Country Songs and Country Airplay including the number-one "Somethin' 'Bout a Truck" and four additional top-ten hits.
 He has also written songs for Frankie Ballard, Thompson Square, and James Wesley.

 Biography

 Kip Moore was born in Tifton, Georgia, to Bonnie (Mann) and Stan Moore.
 He has two brothers and three sisters.
 Their father died in September 2011, just months before the release of Moore's debut album.
 He began playing guitar while attending Wallace State Community College in Hanceville, Alabama, and made his first public performance at a Mellow Mushroom restaurant in Valdosta, Georgia.
 After college, he moved to a "little hut" in Hawaii, where he also took up backpacking and surfing.
 He moved to Nashville, Tennessee, in 2004, where songwriter and producer Brett James helped him sign a publishing deal.